holistudio/robot-perception/Assignment_1/README.md

   0.00000000e+00]
 ```

 Pretty close to what I got by hand in Task 2!
-Of course I didn't get any distortion parameters.
-Noticing that one of the AprilTags wasn't recognized in the above image, I took a second one and reran the demo_calib_by_photo script:
+Of course I didn't get any distortion parameters in Task 2.
+Noticing that one of the AprilTags wasn't recognized in the above calibration image, I took a second photo and reran the demo_calib_by_photo script:

 <img src="img/task_3/Task3_01.png" width="250"/> <img src="img/task_3/calib_01.png" width="250"/>